-In March 1959, as PLO troops were crushing a massive Tibetan revolt, the State Oracle, the most senior advisor to the Dalai Lama told him – although already ordained as the spiritual and political leader of Tibet, he was still only 24, young and green – that he had to get out while the getting was good.
+In March 1959, a massive Tibetan revolt against the Chinese invasion was being ruthlessly crushed by PLA troops.
+Although already ordained as the spiritual and political leader of Tibet, the Dalai Lama was still only 24, young and green, and the State Oracle, his most senior advisor, told him that he had to get out while the getting was good.

 He had not been back since, more than 30 years, and he wanted to hear, from the horse’s mouth so to speak, what he was missing.
 I realized then that I was having a private audience with the Dalai Lama because in 1986 we could not get a flight to Kunming and ended up in Lhasa instead.
 Fortuitous.
 Sometimes things just turn out alright.
 More than alright.

 And so I reeled it out, how we had ended up in Tibet in the first place, the monks who asked for his photo, the PLA officer walking counterclockwise around the Jokhang, the soldiers with their boots in the Norbulinka, a 12-year old monk in the Potala Palace – Bo Sang his name – with the aura of a 1,000-year old soul.